DataDog/hiring-engineers/answers.md

 Here’s what a system design for this could look like, to illustrate how I think Datadog could be used to solve the problem:

-1. Set up sensor devices: they would need to be hooked up to an OS where you can install the DataDog agent.
+1. Set up sensor devices: they would need to be hooked up to an OS where you can install the Datadog agent.
 Have a thermometer measuring temperature, another device measuring humidity, and a device to measure the incidence of light (photo_incidence) on the balcony.

 2. Tag all of these as one service.
-Across a larger property (ie a park), we could also have a tag with a geo-tag, if you had different instances of a measuringsetup.
+Across a larger property (ie a park), we could also have a tag with a geo-tag, if you had different instances of a measuring setup.

 3. Set up a bird feeder with sensors at its access points, with a camera to capture images of the bird accessing the feeder.
 When the bird feeder is accessed, log this as an event, with an associated image link.
 You can use Datadog APM to register this event.
  It would be great if we could identify the bird from the images using AI - it seems like the best systems still have some trouble, so this may involve some manual tagging at the moment.